purescript/registry-dev/README.md

 ### Mirroring the Registry

-As noted above, "The Registry" is really just:
+As noted above, “The Registry” is really just:
 - this git repo containing metadata
 - plus various places that store the package tarballs

 Mirroring all of this to an alternative location would consist of:
-- mirroring the git repo - it's just another git remote and there are plenty of providers
+- mirroring the git repo — it’s just another git remote and there are plenty of providers
 - copying all the release artifacts to another hosting location.
 This can be done by looking at the package metadata and literally downloading all the packages listed there, then reuploading them to the new location
-- add another "tarball upload destination" to the [registry CI](#The-Registry-CI), to keep all the backends in sync
+- add another “tarball upload destination” to the [registry CI](#The-Registry-CI), to keep all the backends in sync
 - add another [Storage Backend](#Storage-backends) in this repo

-Additionally we could keep some kind of "RSS feed" in this repo with all the notifications from package uploads, so other tools will be able to listen to these events and act on that information.
+Additionally we could keep some kind of “RSS feed” in this repo with all the notifications from package uploads, so other tools will be able to listen to these events and act on that information.